citybound/citybound/README.md

 # Design Documentation

-This repository contains not only the code of Citybound, but also a detailed **Design Doc**, describing the philosophy and decisions taken for design and implementation.
+*This repository contains not only the code of Citybound, but also a detailed **Design Doc**, describing the philosophy and decisions taken for design and implementation.
+It is interwoven with the code, to make it clear which abstract parts of the game are implemented where.
+Just follow the links below to get into the more detailed sections.*

-**Just like the code, the Design Doc is open for contribution.** You can suggest changes by making a pull request, which can be discussed and refined before deciding if it will be taken fully, partially, or not - documenting the whole decision process publicly.
+***Just like the code, the Design Doc is open for contribution.** You can suggest changes by making a pull request, which can be discussed and refined before deciding if it will be taken fully, partially, or not - documenting the whole decision process publicly.*

 ## Design Philosophy